PIANO: Life and Times

 Mennonite New Life Centre (1774 Queen St. East)

-Beaches Jazz Festival is proud to present Robi Botos Piano, Up Close and Personal.
-This is an opportunity to hear from reknowned pianist Robi Botos.
-He will share his love of jazz, playing techniques, practice tips and answer questions.
-Come enjoy this presentation no matter what instrument you play and even if you don’t.
+This is an opportunity to hear from renowned Juno award winning pianist Robi Botos.
+He’ll share his love of jazz, his personal history, career highlights and of course will demonstrate his beautiful playing.
+Come enjoy this personal story no matter what instrument you play and even if you don’t!
+There will be time for some Q&As.

 Robi Botos is a Jazz pianist of Hungarian decent who has quickly joined the ranks of Canada’s elite jazz musicians.
 Having been mentored by the great Oscar Peterson, Robi Botos has received numerous awards and accolades throughout his career including a 2007 National Jazz Award for “Keyboardist of the Year”, 2007 NOW Award for “Best Jazz Artist” and First Place Prizes at the 2008 Montreux Jazz Festival Solo Piano Competition and 2008 Great American Jazz Piano Competition.
 Most recently, Robi was awarded the 2012 TD Grand Jazz award at The Montreal International Jazz Festival.